- 10 Corn Mazes

-The shoreline has all your vacation necessities in one spot.
-Beautiful beaches, luxurious resorts, a variety of boutique shops, rentals and fantastic seafood make these quaint towns a must-see holiday destination, including places like Milford, Guilford, Essex, Mystic and more.
+The stunning Connecticut shoreline has all your vacation necessities in one spot.
+Beautiful beaches, luxurious resorts, a variety of boutique shops, rentals and fantastic seafood make quaint towns, like Milford, Guilford, Essex, Kent, Mystic and more.

 Discover, invent and learn at the Connecticut Science Center

 Located in Hartford, this world-class destination provides educational and entertaining experiences for families from around the globe.
 Kids and adults will love the variety of interactive activities – from the 165 hands-on exhibits, a state-of-the art 3D digital theater, four educational labs and more.